North Perth / Mount Lawley

 When will primary equipment be installed for the North Perth/Mount Lawley underground power project?

 Primary equipment will be installed as part of the construction of underground power.
-Work will start in 2024/2025 and is expected to take approximately 16 months to complete.
+Work is scheduled to start in late 2025 and is expected to take approximately 16 months to complete.

 What are the construction impacts of primary equipment sites?